 However, we introduce in (7) another important type of correction that we have not seen in the literature.
 There are two sources of noise that can be avoided in the estimate issued from (7).
 First, we don't know exactly at what time people responded to the survey and what the exact level of forward rates was.
 In volatile markets, forward rates can change quickly.
 Second, the forward rates published by the Fed are extracted from off-the-run Treasuries while people answer to surveys about benchmark rates, i.e., on-the-run easy to trade securities.
 The bias can be quite large in period of market instability.
-Indeed, in some papers, one can see large risk premia on US Treasuries at the height of the 2008-2009 financial crisis, as the low expected on-the-run rates over the one-year horizon are compared to high current off-the-run rates.
+Using (7), risk premia at the height of the 2008-2009 financial crisis were very large, as the low expected on-the-run rates over the one-year horizon are compared to high current off-the-run forward rates.